 Take a private tour the ancient Maya ruins of Tikal, Guatemala, located in the heart of a jungle brimming with tropical birds and animals.

-Swim and snorkel among sharks, sting rays, and colorful coral reefs at the Hol Chan Marine Reserve and Shark Ray Alley; and opt to scuba dive in the sapphire depths of the Great Blue Hole.
+Swim and snorkel among sea turtles, sharks, sting rays, and colorful coral reefs at the Hol Chan Marine Reserve and Shark Ray Alley; and opt to scuba dive in the sapphire depths of the Great Blue Hole.

 Itinerary - 9 Days